2009 News and Results

 The match was very friendly and pleasant and Derbyshire particularly mentioned how good the meal was that was provided by Manchester Bridge Club.
 It certainly was an excellent spread.

-receiving the MacFarlane Cup presented by the Derbyshire captain
+Morris receiving the MacFarlane Cup presented by the

 In the A Division at Bradford on 29th August Manchester won with 53 VPs ahead of Lancashire on 47 VPs.
 Manchester thus consolidated their lead in the division.
 The Manchester team was Michael Newman (capt.), Bill Hirst, Rodney Lighton, Gary Hyett, Bernard and Rhona Goldenfield, Joy and Irving Blakey.
 Michael Newman and Bill Hirst scored best on the cross imping.
 Michael Newman played the most interesting deal of the day extremely well - see problem 15.